Article Updated July 23, 2018.

 Finding a mistake on your credit report can be frustrating.
 Unfortunately, according to a Credit.com survey of credit report awareness, one in five consumers (21%) who have seen their credit reports say they found inaccurate information on their reports.

 Not only is that a lot of frustration, but the error may also have a negative impact on your credit score.
-Submitting a credit dispute is the first step in the process of correcting inaccurate information and improving your score.
+Submitting a credit dispute to the reporting bureaus is the first step in the process of correcting inaccurate information and improving your score.